 Compensated Absences-Employees of Project BRAVO are entitled to annual leave accrual upon hire.
-Employees may use annual leave after completion of 3 months of continuous employment.
-Full-time employees accrue eight hours of annual leave for each full calendar month in pay status, while certain members of upper management accrue twelve hours of annual leave for the same period.
-Annual leave may be carried over to the next funded year to a maximum of 40 hours for full-time employees and 80 hours for upper management.
+Employees may use annual leave after completion of 60 days of continuous employment.
+Employees accrue leave at a rate determined by their classification as exempt, non-exempt, full-time or part-time.
+Annual leave may be carried over to the next funded year to a maximum of 480 hours and employees who voluntarily resign and provide two weeks notice or furloughed employees are eligible for payment of unused leave up to 240 hours.

 Analysis for Impairment-Management reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Impairment is determined based upon a comparison of future cash flows to the recorded value of the assets.
 Impairment losses are measured based upon the fair value of impaired assets.
-No such impairment losses were recorded during the years ended December 31, 2022 and 2021.
+No such impairment losses were recorded during the years ended December 31, 2023 and 2022.